 Paul Nicholas Mason

 Born 1958 in London, England, Paul Nicholas Mason also lived as a child in Zimbabwe (then called Rhodesia), in Burnaby, B.C., and in Kingston, Ontario.
-He now makes his home in Peterborough, Ontario.
+He now makes his home in Newcastle, Ontario.
 He is a graduate of two universities, Trent and Queen’s, and has three daughters, a son, and a son-in-law.

 Paul’s novels, Battered Soles (nominated for the Stephen Leacock award for Humor) and The Red Dress (long-listed for the 2009 ReLit award), were published in 2005 and 2008 respectively by Turnstone Press of Winnipeg.
 His third novel, The Night Drummer, was published in early 2015 by Now or Never of Vancouver.
 Publishers Weekly describes Drummer as “quietly affecting” and “captivating.”